 RAC Dangerous Goods Team

-One of the primary activities of RAC is to promote the safe handling of dangerous goods.
-Its aim is to make rail the safest and most efficient mode of transport.
+One of the RAC’s primary activities is to promote the safe handling of dangerous goods by rail.
 This means ensuring that rail cars carrying dangerous goods meet strict standards, that products are properly packaged, labelled and documented, and that carriers handle rail cars safely.

-The RAC team's role is to serve its members and the shipping community by promoting the safe transportation of dangerous goods as well as informing railway and shipper employees of existing safe industry best practices and by ensuring that the regulations are applied consistently.
+The DG Team's role is to serve RAC members and the shipping community by promoting the safe transportation of dangerous goods, informing railway and shipper employees of safety best practices, and ensuring that regulations are followed.

 Education and Awareness

-The DG Team specialists provide information sessions, support and guidance to its members, shippers and the public.
+RAC’s DG Team specialists provide information sessions, support and guidance to RAC members, shippers and the public.
 These sessions cover everything from regulations, to the proper preparation of shipping papers, to packaging selection, and the safe loading and unloading of rail cars and other containers.
-The specialists also play an active role in transportation community awareness and in emergency response preparedness by assisting in the development of industry-based dangerous goods training packages.
+RAC’s DG specialists also play an active role in transportation community awareness and emergency response preparedness, by assisting in the development of industry-based dangerous goods training packages.

-The team works closely with the Association of American Railroads (AAR), the Transportation Technology Center, Inc., the Bureau of Explosives and other industry and chemical producer committees in the development of industry standards, associated technical matters and in encouraging their application in Canada.
+The team works closely with the Association of American Railroads (AAR), the Transportation Technology Center Inc., the Bureau of Explosives, and other industry and chemical-producer committees, on technical matters and in the development of industry standards.

 Inspections and Audits

 The RAC DG Team performs audits and inspections at member yards, to ensure that all cars and containers carrying dangerous goods comply with the Transportation of Dangerous Goods regulations and the Association of American Railroads’ mechanical requirements.
-In addition, the DG Team also assists RAC members in correcting any anomalies discovered during these audits/inspections.
+In addition, the DG Team assists RAC members in correcting any anomalies discovered during these audits.

 Emergency response advice and assistance

-Commensurate with their knowledge of tank car design, construction and damage assessment, RAC DG specialists provide advice and expertise to rail personnel responsible for handling incidents involving dangerous goods.
+Commensurate with their knowledge of tank car design, construction and damage assessment, RAC’s DG specialists provide advice and expertise to rail personnel responsible for handling incidents involving dangerous goods.